Cray-HPE/docs-csm/operations/index.md

 The Firmware Action Service (FAS) provides an interface for managing firmware versions of Redfish-enabled hardware in the system.
 FAS interacts with the Hardware State Managers (HSM), device data, and image data in order to update firmware.

-See [Update Firmware with FAS](firmware/Update_Firmware_with_FAS.md) for a list components that are upgradeable with FAS.
+See [Update Firmware with FAS](firmware/Update_Firmware_with_FAS.md) for a list components that are upgradable with FAS.
 Refer to the HPC Firmware Pack product stream to update firmware on other components.

   * [Update Firmware with FAS](firmware/Update_Firmware_with_FAS.md)
   * [FAS CLI](firmware/FAS_CLI.md)